null

 See the hanging Hemp Sack?
 Hanging allows the sprouts to aerate.

-Growing your sprout garden while hiking may sound strange, but it is a sensible tactic for acquiring fresh food for an extended outdoor trip in the wilderness.
-Sprouting is not only easy to do, but it offers a fantastic respite from packaged backpacking food.
-It satisfies the crispy and crunchy texture of fresh vegetables that you crave after multiple days of eating inert cooked foods.
+While growing your sprout garden on a hike may seem odd, it's a practical strategy for securing fresh food during an extended outdoor adventure.
+Sprouting is straightforward and provides a welcome break from packaged backpacking meals.
+It satisfies the crisp and crunchy texture of fresh vegetables that you yearn for after days of consuming soft, rehydrated meals.

 Sprouts are full of vitamins